coleifer/huey/README.rst

 a lightweight alternative.

 * written in python
-* no deps outside the standard lib, except Redis (or you can roll your own backend)
-* support for Django
+* only dependency is the Python Redis client

 supports:

-* multi-threaded task execution
+* multi-process, multi-thread or greenlet task execution
 * scheduled execution at a given time
 * periodic execution, like a crontab
 * retrying tasks that fail